Model-independent probes of CP violation in the heavy scalar sector at muon colliders: Simulation studies

 At future MuC, we target the VBF processes $V V \to h_2 \to h_1 Z$ to search for CP violation in the scalar sector, as shown in Fig.~\ref{fig:Feynman diagrams}.
 For most events from the $Z Z$-fusion topology (left panel of Fig.~\ref{fig:Feynman diagrams}), the scattered muons emerge at very small polar angles and low transverse momentum $p_T$, and therefore are outside the detector acceptance.
 We select $Z \to \ell^-\ell^+$ (with $\ell=e,\mu$) and $h_1 \to b\bar b$.
 For $W^+W^-$-fusion, the final state contains two energetic neutrinos, which are undetectable; while for $ZZ$-fusion, the final state contains two energetic $\mu^\pm$, which appear in the very forward/backward region in most events, and thus cannot be detected as well.
 Hence we generate the two VBF topologies together, in which the final state contains large missing energy, two opposite-charge, same-flavor leptons, and two $b$-tagged jets.

 The signal-generation cross section $\sigma_{\mathrm{sig}}$ scales with a parameter

 and thus depends on $m_{h_2}$, $c_2$, and $c_{12}$.
-In the limit $m_{h_2} \gg m_{h_1,W,Z}$, we have approximately $\kappa\simeq\frac{2c_2^2c_{12}^2}{3c_2^2+2c_{12}^2}$ based on the results in Eqs. (\ref{eq:widthh2ww}) - (\ref{eq:widthh2zh1}).
+In the limit $m_{h_2} \gg m_{h_1,W,Z}$, we have approximately $\kappa\simeq\frac{2c_2^2c_{12}^2}{3c_2^2+2c_{12}^2}$ based on the results in Eqs. (\ref{eq:widthh2ww}) -- (\ref{eq:widthh2zh1}).
 For the chosen final state, the cross section is also proportional to the SM branching fractions~\cite{ParticleDataGroup:2024cfk}

-Global fits to the 125~GeV Higgs signal strengths data and (approximate) custodial symmetry imply $c_2^2+c_{12}^2 \lesssim 0.1$~\cite{Cheung:2020ugr}, and thus we choose the parameter region $c_2 \le 0.2$ and $c_{12} \le 0.2$ as benchmarks \footnote{In this paper, we only discuss the case $c_2,c_{12}>0$ for simplify.}.
-Direct LHC searches for a heavy scalar decaying to $Z Z$ final state further constrain $c_2$ for $m_{h_2}\!\lesssim\!700$~GeV~\cite{ATLAS:2020tlo}; and thus we choose all the benchmark points with $m_{h_2} \gtrsim 700$~GeV due to the consistency with LHC bounds.
+Global fits to the 125~GeV Higgs signal strengths data show that $c_1\gtrsim0.95$ at $95\%$ C.L.~\cite{Cheung:2020ugr} assuming no exotic $h_1$ decay channels~\footnote{The global fits in \cite{Cheung:2020ugr} were performed based on two-Higgs-doublet model (2HDM), but the data strongly favor the SM-like limit, and hence the constraint on $c_1$ depends weakly on the specific UV complete model assumptions.
+On the other hand, $c_1\simeq0.95$ is still allowed by LHC data.}.
+Even under the assumption of custodial symmetry in Higgs sector \cite{ParticleDataGroup:2024cfk}, the sum rule on the couplings $c_1,~c_2$, and $c_{12}$ still depends on the UV complete model construction, especially the weak hypercharge of the extended scalar sector.
+In Appendix \ref{app:sumrule}, we derive it in a simplified scenario.
+Following the sum rule, we typically choose the parameter region as $c_2^2+c_{12}^2 \lesssim 1-c_1^2 \lesssim 0.1$, which is still allowed by current LHC data; and thus for the phenomenological studies, we choose the parameter region $c_2 \le 0.2$ and $c_{12} \le 0.2$ as benchmarks \footnote{In this paper, we only discuss the case $c_2,c_{12}>0$ for simplicity.}.
+Direct LHC searches for a heavy scalar decaying to $Z Z$ final state further constrain $c_2$ for $m_{h_2}\!\lesssim\!700$~GeV~\cite{ATLAS:2020tlo}; and thus we choose all the benchmark points with $m_{h_2} \gtrsim 700$~GeV due to the consistency with LHC bounds~\footnote{Note that the direct LEP bounds on $(c_2,c_{12})$ quoted in Ref.~\cite{Li:2016zzh} were derived for a light scalar (e.g., $m_2=40~\mathrm{GeV}$), which is kinematically accessible at LEP (and assuming scalar decays dominantly to $b\bar b$), and hence do not apply to our TeV-scale $h_2$ benchmarks.}.

 We consider two center-of-mass energies of the $\mu^-\mu^+$ collisions, $\sqrt{s}=3$ and $10$~TeV.
 The corresponding integrated luminosities are $L=0.9$ and $10~\mathrm{ab}^{-1}$, respectively~\cite{Delahaye:2019omf}.
 To generate the signal samples, we choose the following benchmark points: